dorado-ai-devops/ai-gateway/README_EN.md

 ## 🧠 System Role

-- Serves as the unique entry point to the AI backend
+- Single entry point to the AI backend
-- Deployed as a Flask microservice in Kubernetes
+- Will be deployed as a Flask microservice in Kubernetes
-- Fully managed by ArgoCD using GitOps manifests
+- Managed via GitOps using ArgoCD
-- Requires `ai-logs-analyze`, `ai-helm-linter`, and `ai-pipeline-gen` services deployed
+- Requires pre-deployment of `ai-logs-analyze`, `ai-helm-linter` and `ai-pipeline-gen`

 ---

 ## 🔒 Future Security

-- Token-based auth for public exposure
+- Token-based authentication (optional)
 - Input validation and sanitization
 - Structured logging with adjustable verbosity

 ---

-## 🔮 Future Modules
+## 🔮 Potential Future Modules

-- `/explain-error`: analyze tracebacks or errors and return explanations
+- `/explain-error`: explain tracebacks or error messages
-- `/summarize-pipeline`: summarize CI/CD for auditing
+- `/summarize-pipeline`: CI/CD summary for auditing
-- `/compare-logs`: diff logs between two executions
+- `/compare-logs`: log diffing across executions

 ---